 2. Mitsui Outlet Park Iruma: A Taste of Edo

 Another Mitsui Outlet Park can be found in Iruma.
 It takes about 1 hour by train from Ikebukuro Station via the Seibu Ikebukuro Line.
 At Irumashi Station, take South Exit Number 2 and a bus – 15 minutes later, you’ll be at one of the best outlets near Tokyo.

-This shopping paradise is a total of 86,000 square meters, housing about 210 different shops.
+This shopping paradise is a total of 86,000 square meters, housing over 165 different shops.
 The selection is equally massive, boasting international brands (Dunhill, Diesel, Seiko) as much as accessories and living goods (Matsumoto Kiyoshi, Sanrio).
-No matter how old you are and what your style is, you won’t leave empty-handed!
+You won’t leave empty-handed, no matter how old you are or what your style is!

-Not only is free Wi-Fi available throughout the outlet park, there also is a free telephone interpreting service readily available.
-If you call the number from your smartphone, you’ll get free support for all your shopping needs!
+Nwon’tly is free Wi-Fi available throughout the outlet park, there also is a free telephone interpreting service readily available.
+If you call the number from your smartphone, you’ll get free support for you’llur shopping needs!

 Another sightseeing highlight is the nearby Nagatoro Iwadatami Rocks, so make sure to stop by if you have some free time.
 The outlet mall is open until 9:00 p.m., so it’s perfect for evening trips.